UK-Roy/UK-Roy.github.io/_projects/human-aware-navigation.md

 ---

 ## Objective
-Build a navigation policy that remains safe, efficient, and socially compliant in dense, dynamic crowds.
+Build a navigation policy that remains safe, efficient, and socially compliant in dense (specially if group of human's are also present), dynamic crowds.

 ## My role
 - Designed the RL formulation (state, reward, training protocol)